Ion Jinga: Academic activity and publications

-Between 1992 – 1995, 1999 – 2000, 2002 – 2003, and in 2013, Ion Jinga taught courses within the field of European Integration as an associate professor within the National School for Political and Administrative Studies in Bucharest.
+Between 1992 and 1995, 1999–2000, 2002–2003, and in 2013, Jinga taught courses within the field of European integration as an associate professor within the National University of Political Studies and Public Administration in Bucharest.
 Between 2002 and 2003 he also taught as an associate professor within the Diplomatic Academy of the Ministry of Foreign Affairs.
 Between 2005 and 2008 he was a member of the European Group for Evaluation and Perspectives (a component of the European Institute for International Relations - IERI, Brussels).
 Since 2019 he is a member of the Promotion committee of IERI.
 He authored and co-authored five books and over 100 articles in peer-reviewed journals. on topics such as European Integration, Romania at the UN, and the UN priorities.
 Among them:

-In his book “The European Union.
-Realities and perspectives”, published in 1999, the scenario of Romania joining the European Union in 2007 is mentioned for the first time.
-The book was included in the Cathalog of prestigious libraries, such as the Library of Congress, Washington DC.
-SUA; Stanford University Libraries, Stanford, CA, SUA; Bibilioteca Centrală Universitară ‘Eugen Todoran’, Timișoara, RO; Biblioteca Centrală Universitară ‘Lucian Blaga’, Cluj-Napoca, RO, in the references of a number of PhD theses in Romania and the Republic of Moldova, in the European Integration Guide for Professors (the Republic of Moldova), being also cited in the Republic of Moldova's Academy of Sciences' Philosophy, Sociology and Political Sciences Magazine.
+In his book "The European Union.
+Realities and perspectives", published in 1999, the scenario of Romania joining the European Union in 2007 is mentioned for the first time.
+The book was included in the catalogues of prestigious libraries, such as the Library of Congress, Washington, D.C.; Stanford University Libraries, Stanford, California; Bibilioteca Centrală Universitară 'Eugen Todoran', Timișoara; Biblioteca Centrală Universitară 'Lucian Blaga', Cluj-Napoca, in the references of a number of PhD theses in Romania and the Republic of Moldova, in the European Integration Guide for Professors (the Republic of Moldova), being also cited in the Republic of Moldova's Academy of Sciences' Philosophy, Sociology and Political Sciences Magazine.

 His book, "European Integration.
-Dictionary of Communitary Terms " (Ed.
+Dictionary of Community Terms " (Ed.
 Lumina Lex, Bucharest, 2000) is the first European integration dictionary published in Romania.
-The book was included in the National Bank of Romania catalogue and can also be found in the library of other prestigious institutions, such as: Harvard Law School Library, Cambridge, MA, SUA; Library of Congress, Washington DC, SUA; University of Illinois at Urbana Champaign, Urbana, IL, SUA; Bayerische Staatsbibliothek, Muenchen, DE; Bibilioteca Centrală Universitară ‘Eugen Todoran’, Timișoara, RO.